THE

 CODe

-This guide explores D:SOL’s contemporary Mediterranean fragrance philosophy — from seasonal composition to material architecture.
-It outlines the structural principles, raw materials and contrasts that define the collection.
+This guide explores D:SOL’s Mediterranean fragrance philosophy — from atmospheres to composition and material.
+It outlines the principles and our approach to perfumery.

 A New Mediterranean Minimalism